Jordaneddielinton93/Jordaneddielinton93/README.md

-## Hey, Im jordan Linton & welcome to my github
+## Hey, Im Jordan Linton & Welcome to my githubpage

 <!--
 **Jordaneddielinton93/Jordaneddielinton93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.